 8. In certain circumstances, the standard rubbish bin will not provide sufficient capacity for a household's requirements and the household may be considered for additional capacity.
 Only households that meet the criteria of the Service Policy will be eligible for additional capacity.

-9. The householder will be required to inform the DWP of any changes in circumstances that mean they no longer meet the requirements of the policy and are no longer entitled to additional capacity.
+9. The householder will be required to inform Dorset Council of any changes in circumstances that mean they no longer meet the requirements of the policy and are no longer entitled to additional capacity.

 10. Regular reviews will be conducted to ensure that those who are granted additional capacity still require this and continue to meet the criteria.

-11. If a new resident moves into a household with a non-standard residual bin, they will be entitled to the standard sized containers and must contact the DWP to arrange a swap.
+11. If a new resident moves into a household with a non-standard residual bin, they will be entitled to the standard sized containers and must contact Dorset Council to arrange a swap.

 12. Families of five or more people can apply for a larger bin for rubbish.
-The DWP will only supply a larger bin for rubbish once satisfied that the household has made every reasonable effort to divert waste through using their recycling service, and that the household requirement for extra capacity is genuine.
+Dorset Council will only supply a larger bin for rubbish once satisfied that the household has made every reasonable effort to divert waste through using their recycling service, and that the household requirement for extra capacity is genuine.

 13. Five or more permanent occupants in the household will be provided with a 240-litre rubbish bin.

 14. Only households that are NOT eligible for additional residual capacity sacks (below) are able to apply for a larger rubbish bin.